sjhloco/build_fabric/README.md

 ## Caveats

 I run N9K on EVE-NG and have had mixed results with the N9Ks.

+9.2.4 seemd stable without the moduel issues, but API calls very slow so timeout (even though applied 9.3.5 lot faster for API calls)

 At one time had 12 devices running 9.2.4 and it was pretty stable.
 The only issue I had pushing changes was that the NXOS API would stop responding at times.
 In NXOS it said the API process was up and listening but if you telnet to it port 443 is not listening.
 To fix this you had disable and re-enable the feature nxapi.
 Removing the command 'nxapi use-vrf management' helped make this more stable.

 I tried using 9.3.5 and 9.3.6 but when you get past 5 devices seems to be unstable and cant find a reason why.
 From 9.3 the interfaces are now on a seperate module, for some reason either that will fail at startup or after a certain amount of time.